sandor-juhasz/jsf2training/exercises.md

 3. Create a JSF application called "navigationdemo".
-The application has three pages: a.xhtml, b.xhtml, c.xhtml with a header and a button labeled "Next".
+The application has three pages: a.xhtml, b.xhtml, c.xhtml with a header and a link labeled "Next".
 When the user presses the button, 50% of the time the application should navigate to the next page (a.xhtml -> b.xhtml -> c.xhtml -> finish.xhtml) or to the fail.xhtml otherwise.

+4. In this exercise you need to write an application which is used to organize user stories to a backlog.
+The user stories have names and T-shit sizes of S, M, L, XL, XXL.
+Create an application which adds user stores to a backlog.
+Use DataTable to display the backlog.
+Use as many composite components as possible.
+Create a Facelets page template with a header line.
+Use this template to create your application in this exercise.